xiningchen/Towlson-Group-Code/README.md

 * Function for averaging brain connectomes
 * Function for getting basic network statistics (WIP)

-### Functional Brain Community Detection with bctpy
+### Community Detection with bctpy
-* Function for finding a good resolution parameter value for Louvain detection
+* community_detection_process.ipynb
+  * Process for finding best gamma range to detect functional networks in the human brain
+  * Creates input pickle to run community detection on ARC
+* louvain_using_script.py
-* Function for Louvain community detection with finer grain
+  * Python code that will perform community detection given input parameters
+  * Called from the script_louvain.slurm script
+* script_louvain.slurm
+  * ARC script for running louvain_using_script.py
+  * See below about ARC cluster guide
+* OVARIAN_functions.py
+  * Supporting functions used in the Ovarian Project
+* functional_brain_community
-* Function for plotting partition (WIP)
+  * Functions for community detection

 ### Resources/References
 * [Brain Connectivity Toolbox (Python)](https://pypi.org/project/bctpy/)